 “Chris, where are you when I need you?”
 Jan sighed as she gazed out at the early morning traffic filling Sixth Avenue.
 She of course knew exactly where her daughter-in-law was and, after looking at her watch, imagined she knew what she was doing.
-That Christina Dixon had given up a promising career as a journalist in order to follow the mommy track was a decision Jan was unable to find fault with, for she had come to appreciate too late a life spent dealing with the likes of Ann Porter simply wasn’t what she had once imagined it would be when she had a been young and ambitious journalist eager to prove herself.
-Jan’s only hope was the twit would wait until she returned to New York before indulging in whatever vengeance she dreamed up while enjoying her sojourn to the wild west.
+That Christina Dixon had given up a promising career as a journalist to get on the mommy track was a decision Jan was unable to find fault with; she had come to appreciate too late that a life spent dealing with the “Ann Porters” of the world simply wasn’t what she had imagined for herself when she’d been a young and ambitious journalist years ago.
+Jan’s only hope was that the twit would wait until she returned to New York before indulging in whatever vengeance she dreamed up while enjoying her sojourn to the wild west.

 Chapter 2